4 August 2026, 14:21

 The big bad wolf is afraid of you

-Wolf: Livestock protection more effective than culling, study finds
+Wolf: herd protection more effective than culling, according to study

 Wolf Reintroduction Changes Ecosystem in Yellowstone

-Study shows: Wolf culls often lead to more livestock losses
+Study shows: wolf culls often lead to more livestock kills

 Wolves can save human lives